Natural resources board green lights effort to limit PFAS in Wisconsin groundwater

 Dr. Beth Neary, a Madison pediatrician and co-president of the Wisconsin Environmental Health Network, told the board children and infants are at the highest risk because their organs are still developing and they consume more water in proportion to their size than adults.

-The scope statement sets parameters for the DNR to draft a rule, a process that typically takes about 2 ½ years and requires approval of the governor, the NRB and the Legislature.
+The scope statement sets parameters for the DNR to draft numeric standards, a process that typically takes about 2 ½ years and requires approval of the governor, the NRB and the Legislature.
+The DNR has not yet said what those numeric standards should be.

-The DNR launched a similar rulemaking effort in 2019 for two of those compounds, PFOA and PFOS, along with more than a dozen other contaminants.
-But earlier this year conservatives on the board sided with industry lobbyists and voted to kill the regulations before they could be sent to lawmakers.
+The DNR launched a similar rulemaking effort in 2019 for PFOA and PFOS, along with more than a dozen other contaminants.
+But earlier this year conservatives on the board sided with industry lobbyists and killed the regulations before they could be sent to lawmakers.

 At the time board members voiced concern that the EPA's health guidelines for the two compounds was nearly three times higher than the limit proposed by state health officials.